 You could be at risk from flooding even if you don't live near a river.
 Flooding can occur during heavy rainfall if the ground is saturated, or if the capacity of drainage systems is overwhelmed.

-To help you prepare and develop your own personal flood plan, we have produced abased on the Environment Agency's national guidance.
+To help you prepare and develop your own personal flood plan, we have produced a checklist [77.68KB] based on the Environment Agency's national guidance.
 This will help you make arrangements in advance such as finding out if you're at risk, registering to receive alerts, making simple preparations and having appropriate equipment.